The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Ink and Pen Creative Writing

-I’ve recently become co-lead for Ink and Pen as I adore creative writing, ever since I was little.
-My goal overall is to connect and advocate with everyone who shares the same passions in the world of writing as much as I do, as well as making other writers feel heard and appreciated when they participate in the club.
+I have adored creative writing since I was little.
+My goal overall as the co-lead for Ink and Pen is to connect with and advocate for everyone who shares my passions in the world of writing while making other writers feel heard and appreciated when they participate in the club.

 Stepping through the looking glass outside of school, I spend time with my friends and family, play video games, as well as taking on my other creativities like art and other crafts.
 And of course, I’m also writing poetry or short stories in my spare time whenever inspiration strikes and am currently chasing my dreams to become the next Lewis Carroll.
-I’m looking forward to answering any questions you have or discussing all things creative writing!

 Jessica Rick